If you want to know what to look for in an air purifier or how to choose an air purifier, then this complete air purifier buying guide is for you.

 If you really want to know how to buy an air purifier that’s the best for your home and health you’ll need to consider about this specification.

 Most people think that an air purifier is a one size fits all type of machine, but it’s crucial to find out if it can actually handle the size of the room that it’s going to be placed in.

 One of the worst things you can do is spend money on a new air purifier with the hopes of it solving your indoor air quality problems, only to discover that it doesn’t work as well as you thought.

 To ensure that this doesn’t happen to you, all you have to do is check the square footage rating of the device that you’re interested in buying.
 Then, compare it to the size of the room that you want to use it in.

 If the device has a square footage rating that’s equal to (=) or greater than (>) the intended room size, then it’s a good choice.
 If not, you’ll waste your money buying it.

-Here’s how you properly size an air purifier for a room:
+Here’s how to choose an air purifier that’s properly sized for a room:

 - For a single room, measure the width and length of the space in feet and multiply these numbers together to get the total square footage.